-Use the invite link provided to you to enter the Airmeet Event.
+Use the invite link provided to you by the event organizer on the mail to enter the Airmeet Event.
 This link is unique to you as a speaker, and only you may log in using this link.
 If you choose to share this link with anyone, it will appear on the Airmeet with your name and details.

 When you click on the unique link shared with you, you will directly enter Airmeet with no signing-in required.
-It is recommended for speakers to connect 15 minutes prior to the live session for avoiding any technical glitches.
+It is recommended for speakers to connect 15 minutes prior to the live session to avoid any technical glitches.

 Step 2:Enter Airmeet